FlyingJester/TurboSphere/README.md

 On Windows, run:

-`scons --build_plugins=all buildplugins --install_libs=y libinstall --useamdlibm=n`
+`scons`

 On Linux, you will need to compile the engine and install the core TurboSphere libraries first.

-As root, run:
+As root, run `scons`.

-`scons --install_libs=y confwrite`

 Then, you probably will want to compile the plugins (TurboSphere does little without them).

-As a normal user, run:
+As a normal user, run `scons`.

-`scons --build_plugins=all buildplugins`

-This will install the plugins and engine to bin/Release.
+This will install the plugins and engine to the TurboSphere root's bin directory.
 You will probably need to run `ldconfig` after this, since the TurboSphere core libraries are installed to sub-directory of the standard library location (to make it easier to wipe out TurboSphere if you don't want it around anymore).

 To use TurboSphere, just navigate to bin/Release and try `./turbosphere`.
 It _should_ run the test script, which demonstrates some of its abilities.
 If it crashes be sure to let us know!

 ####Things to Note

-* On Windows, always append `--useamdlibm=n` to `scons`.
 * Remember that bassmidi goes in the same directory as TurboSphere's executable on Linux, unlike the other libraries.

-####Using AMD LibM

-Firstly, you don't need to recompile TurboSphere to use AMD's libm with it!

-Secondly, this only works on Linux and Windows, and only in 64-bit builds.
-That's just how AMD's libM is.

-Profiling TurboSphere has shown performance improvements of up to 6 percent on Linux 64-bit when using AMD's libm instead of the GNU libm.
-TurboSphere is designed to make it very simple to switch, even _after it has been compiled_.

-Just download AMDlibM from AMD (I can't link dirctly to the page for it...legal reasons), copy the shared library into the bin/Release folder, and start TurboSphere.
-You should get a message in the terminal saying that it is using amd libm.
-There you are, 1-5 percent performance improvement just by copying a file!

-Note that it seems to be legal to redistribute the shared library with TurboSphere, but this isn't done because I am not a laywer.
-I can't say for certain if it is legal for a copy of amdlibm to be distributed with TurboSphere.
-The license seems to allow all this, but I will not risk it.

-You probably will want to review the license for AMD's libM before distributing it with any game made for TurboSphere.

 Getting Help
 ------------